mnot/I-D/binary-structured-headers/draft.md

 described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

+This specification describes payloads using the format described in {{Section 1.3 of I-D.ietf-quic-transport}}.

 # Binary Structured Fields {#fields}